OneShot666/RockPaperScissors-Simulator/README.md

 ***
 **Contact : mir.nathan666@gmail.com**

-Feel free to share your exprerience and your suggestions !
+Feel free to share your experience and your suggestions !